Log in

 The cost and scalability of an outside sales team

-“Match your offering’s lifetime value to the customer acquisition cost and make sure it’s over three times higher,” suggests Jaakko Paalanen.
-“If you can accomplish that ratio with a repeatable process, outside sales could work for you.”
+Match your offering’s lifetime value to the customer acquisition cost and make sure it’s over three times higher.
+If you can accomplish that ratio with a repeatable process, outside sales could work for you.

-Deeper customer relationships are often behind higher customer lifetime value and loyalty.
-Steven Benson, the founder and CEO of Badger Maps, a route planner app for field sales reps, describes a trick to maximize outside sales performance despite the scalability challenge:
+Steven Benson, the founder and CEO of route-planner app Badger Maps, describes a trick to maximize outside sales performance despite the scalability challenge:

-Benson continues by saying that “group sessions are a great way to get everyone on the same page.
+Identify the skills that a rep needs to be successful on your team and figure out who has the deepest expertise in each of those skills.
+Then, prepare your top reps to ‘clone’ themselves – in other words, transfer those skills to the rest of the team.
+Group sessions are a great way to get everyone on the same page.
 Top-performing reps can show the rest of the team how to utilize their techniques as part of weekly or monthly training sessions.
-Make learning an ongoing part of the job and maximize knowledge retention.”
+Make learning an ongoing part of the job and maximize knowledge retention.
+With the right cloning strategy, your entire outside sales team will start closing more deals.

 The sales experience requirements for outside sales vs. inside sales

-That said, the way they’ll have to use these skills in an inside sales model compared to the outside sales environment is quite different.
+That said, the way they’ll have to use these sales skills in an inside sales model compared to the outside environment is quite different.
 Let’s look into both.

 Inside sales experience requirements